ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 #### Effects

-For our tests, we will need some test data as well, so add the same test data that we added to the data recuder tests.
+For our tests, we will need some test data as well, so add the same test data that we added to the data reducer tests.

 ```TypeScript
 const notes: Array<TastingNote> = [